zhaoyan1208/EFDNSR/README.md

 We used DIV2K and FFHQ dataset to train our model.

 The model files are uploaded!
-You can use the EDSR framework to train our RFDN.
+You can use the EDSR framework to train our EFDNSR.

 # Facial recognition-tf2